-Preferred Stock and Common Stock Warrants
+Common Stock Warrants

-Freestanding warrants that are related to the purchase of preferred and common stock are classified as liabilities and recorded at fair value regardless of the timing of the redemption feature or the redemption price or the likelihood of redemption.
+Freestanding warrants that are related to the purchase of common stock are classified as liabilities and recorded at fair value regardless of the timing of the redemption feature or the redemption price or the likelihood of redemption.
 The warrants are subject to re-measurement at each balance sheet date and any change in fair value is recognized as a component of change in fair value of warrant liability in the statements of operations and comprehensive loss.
-Pursuant to the terms of the preferred warrants, upon the conversion to common stock of the series of preferred stock underlying the warrants automatically became exercisable for shares of common stock based upon the conversion ratio of the underlying preferred stock.
 The Company will continue to adjust the liability for changes in fair value until the earlier of the exercise or expiration of the warrants.
-The preferred (at December 31, 2013) and common stock (at December 31, 2014) warrants are classified as Level 3 liabilities (see Fair Value of Financial Instruments).
+The warrants are classified as Level 3 liabilities (see Note 3 for additional information).